-Students Defeat Odds With 100% Graduation Rate
+Students Defeat Odds With 100 Percent Graduation Rate

 CHICAGO (CBS) — Graduation is always a big day, but for one West side school, there’s something extra to celebrate this year.

-Against all odds, Michele Clark Magnet High School says all 100 of their high school seniors received diplomas, stating they have a 100% graduation rate this year.
+Against all odds, Michele Clark Magnet High School says all 100 of their high school seniors received diplomas, stating they have a 100 percent graduation rate this year.

 CBS 2’s Audrina Bigos was there as students walked across the stage Thursday.